-A guide on what happens and what your rights are when you go into hospital as a voluntary patient.
+A guide for young people on what happens, and what your rights are, when you go into hospital as an informal patient.

 This is when you, or someone who looks after you, agree for you to stay in hospital to get treatment and support for your mental health.
-This is sometimes called being an informal patient.
+This is sometimes called being a voluntary patient.

 It’s normal to feel nervous, worried or upset about going into hospital.
 We’re here to support you.

-You should only go into hospital if it’s the only way for you to get the treatment and support you need.
+You should only go into hospital for your mental health if it's the only way for you to get the treatment and support you need.

 You will usually need to agree to going into hospital.
-But in some cases, like if you’re under 16 years old, your parent or carer might be able to agree on your behalf.
+But in some cases, like if you're under 16 years old, your parent, carer or guardian might be able to agree on your behalf.

 You might go into hospital straight away, or you might be able to visit the hospital ward first.
 This will depend on how quickly your care team think you need to get treatment and support.

-If you have some time before you go into hospital, it’s a good idea to pack a bag to take with you.
-If you’re not sure what to pack, you could think about what you would take on a trip away.
-Here are some ideas:
+If you're not sure what to pack, you could think about what you would take on a trip away.

 Different wards will have their own rules about what you can and can't bring with you.